Arunachal: we are trying to serve the best at PTC quarantine facility centre- DC Papum Pare

 There are sufficient numbers of paid quarantine in capital complex which include several hotels in the city to accommodate our people who are arriving home back to state, we have started with a facility quarantine at JNV, Gumto with 12 person on Monday.
 DC said.

-Few more quarantine centre are coming up in capital complex and once they are ready we may send people to those placesalso.
+Few more quarantine centre are coming up in capital complex and once they are ready we may send people to those places also.
 He informed.

-Staffs from other department like Power, PHED, medical, IMC, Education, Environment & Forest, Fire & Emergency Services, PWD, NDRF, SDRF, WRD, AH & Vety, who are pressed into services, also playing their role very honestly in fighting Coronavirus (Covid-10-) pandemic.
+Staffs from other department like Power, PHED, medical, IMC, Education, Environment & Forest, Fire & Emergency Services, PWD, NDRF, SDRF, WRD, AH & Vety, who are pressed into services, also playing their role very honestly in fighting Coronavirus (Covid-19-) pandemic.

 Everything cannot be delivered at a time but, can be possible gradually and everyone has to understand the time and situation when thousands of our people staying outside state are arriving and at the same time the government is also providing all possible support and help to our own people as a priority.
 He said.